Gun laws in Nevada: Concealed carry

 Nevada is a "shall issue" state for concealed carry.
 The county sheriff shall issue a concealed firearms permit to applicants who qualify under state and federal law, who submit an application in accordance with the provisions of section NRS 202.3657.
 To apply for a Concealed Firearm Permit, a person must be 21 (18 for military), complete an approved course in firearm safety and demonstrate competence (qualify) with any handgun.
 Previously, a single permit applied to only those firearms the applicant qualified with.
 Under revised legislation, a single permit is valid for all handguns the person owns or may thereafter own.
 Holders of previous permit iterations are grandfathered per current law and are no longer constrained to their qualified firearms, nor qualified firearm action.

 Note: The change in the law regarding competence with semi-automatic handguns is effective July 1, 2011 through Nevada Assembly Bill AB 282.
 This change is retroactive meaning that permits issued prior to July 1, 2011, that have specific semiautomatic firearms listed is the equivalent to having all semiautomatic firearms authorized.

 States that honor a Nevada permit: Alaska, Arizona, Iowa, Idaho, Indiana, Kansas*, Kentucky, Louisiana, Michigan*, Minnesota, Missouri, Montana, Oklahoma, South Dakota, Tennessee, Texas, Utah (*Residential permits only).

-As of July 1st, 2021: The State of Nevada no longer honors carry permits from the following states; Florida, Mississippi, South Carolina, South Dakota, and Virginia.
-This makes it illegal to conceal carry a firearm in the State of Nevada for anyone who has a valid conceal carry permit from these states.
+As of July 1, 2021: The State of Nevada no longer honors carry permits from the following states; Florida, Mississippi, South Carolina, South Dakota, and Virginia.

 As of 1 July 2016, other state permits that Nevada honors: Alaska, Arizona, Arkansas, Florida, Idaho Enhanced Permit, Illinois, Kansas, Kentucky, Louisiana, Massachusetts, Michigan, Minnesota, Mississippi Enhanced Permit, Montana, Nebraska, New Mexico, North Carolina, North Dakota (both types of permits), Ohio, Oklahoma, South Carolina, South Dakota Enhanced Permit, Tennessee, Texas, Utah, Virginia, West Virginia, Wisconsin, Wyoming.
 The law allows holders of valid permits from these states to carry a concealed weapon while in the State of Nevada.
 The valid permit along with current photo I.D. must be in the possession of the person at all times while carrying a concealed firearm.

 On February 28, 2013, the Nevada Sheriffs' and Chiefs' association voted unanimously to end the recognition of Arizona concealed weapon permits.

 Effective June 23, 2015 Nevada once again recognizes Arizona concealed weapon permits.

 The concealed firearm permit cost differs depending on which county one applies in.
 The application must be turned in to the county in which the applicant resides.
 The permit is valid for five years.